Edathua: Attraction

 The Ambalappuzha Sree Krishna temple is about 20 km from Edathua.

-The very ancient St. Marys Church, Niranam, believed to have been originally established by Thomas the Apostle, the disciple of Jesus Christ, in the 1st century AD, is 9 km south-east of Edathua.
+The very ancient St. Marys Orthodox Church, Niranam, believed to have been originally established by Thomas the Apostle, the disciple of Jesus Christ, in the 1st century AD, is 9 km south-east of Edathua.

 There are a number of ancient Hindu temples with interesting legends and history in the surrounding villages of Edathua such as Changankary, Pandankary, Mithrakkary, Kozhimukk, Thalavady and Veeyapuram.

 Veeyapuram also has a Muslim mosque.

 Chakkulathukavu Temple is less than 5 km east of Edathua.

+The Haripad Subrahmanya Swamy temple is about 13 km from Edathua.

 The Mannarasala Temple, believed to be more than 3000 years old, is just a few kilometres south of Edathua.

 It is said that Edathua got its name because in ancient times it was a "resting spot" (edathavalam), for the king's men and traders traveling by river.

 Festivals

 The annual feast of the St. George Forane Catholic church starts on 27 April with the hoisting of the flag and concludes on 7 May.

 During the feast, the statue of St. George, decked in gold regalia, is carried out and placed on the dais at the center of the church.

 Devotees from other states are the main contributors to this Church feast.
 The feast, known as "Edathua Perunnal", helped Edathua to develop as one of the most important commercial centers in Kuttanad region.
 During the feast family members from outside Edathua, especially from the southern Kollam, Trivandrum side of Kerala and Kanyakumari District of Tamil Nadu, come and visit their relatives.
 During the 10-day feast, many devotees stay and cook food in the church premises and take part in ritual bathing in the river in front of the church.
 The church is colorfully illuminated, and there is a fireworks display.
+Apart from Edathua Church, Arthunkal Church and Thumboly Church are the major Christian churches of Alappuzha district where the festival and pilgrimage are held.